PrincewillDev/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ### 2-groups
 	This script prints all the groups the current user is part of.
 ### 3-new_owner
-	This script changes the ownership of a file to a different user
+	This script changes the ownership of a file to a different user.
+### 4-empty
+	This script creates an empty file.
+### 5-execute
+	This script add execute permission to the owner of the file.